RemedyData/Dahel_World_Happiness_Analyasis_Internship/README.md

 - Some certain data types were changed to values in the data source.

 **Step 3:**
 - Data derived from an Excel merged cell is changed to value in the data source.

-**Step 4:**
-- Data is ignored and not included as part of your data source.